Reading time: 35 minutes

 Your target audience will always be a combination of all the above four parameters.

-Say a nonprofit is struggling to meet its fundraising goal, then it can come up with a new channel, targeting one specific audience segment.
+If a nonprofit is struggling to meet its fundraising goal, it can develop a new channel targeting a specific audience segment.

 That is, it can show targeted social media ads to those

-• Who are loyal to the website (Behavioral),
+- Who is loyal to the website (Behavioral),

-• Who have the most potential to give (Psychographic),
+- Who has the most potential to give (Psychographic),

 If the cause is more pertinent to those in a specific area (Geography), then that parameter figures in too!

-Apart from the above parameters, you can also segment audience based on:
+Apart from the above parameters, you can also segment the audience based on:

-When Obama tweeted that he would announce his VP candidate via texts, he generated 3 million sign ups for his campaign.
+When Obama tweeted that he would announce his vice presidential candidate via text message, he generated 3 million signups for his campaign.

 Here’s how the campaigns were set up.
 The first is when a voter texts in with the keyword VP (2008)